opensearch-project/sql/DEVELOPER_GUIDE.rst

    * - Javadocs should be properly formatted in accordance to `Javadoc guidelines <https://www.oracle.com/ca-en/technical-resources/articles/java/javadoc-tool.html>`_
    * - Javadoc format can be maintained by wrapping javadoc with `<pre></pre>` HTML tags
    * - Strings can be formatted on multiple lines with a `+` with the correct indentation for the string.

-Spotless changes required can be run with:
-`./gradlew spotlessJavaCheck`
-Recommended changes can be applied automatically with:
-`./gradlew spotlessApply`

-For more information on Spotless in the OpenSearch-project, please refer to the opensearch-project `developers_guide.md <https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md#java-language-formatting-guidelines>`_.
-Note, there are differences in the exact formatting rules applied by spotless.

 Building and Running Tests
 ==========================